 bacteria and often found living in extreme environmental conditions

-dissolved salts) where few other life forms can survive.
-Therefore,
+These are environments where few other life forms can survive.

 many archaea are examples of extremophiles.

 often look similar to 'true' bacteria, there are significant

 biochemical differences between these to justify the split into two domains.

 size and structure to archaeans, yet the DNA/RNA is closer in

 as a separate domain comes from the fact that 2/3rds of the

 genes in them did not match genes in other organisms.